kaushiklavish828-cell/sql-churn-analysis/README.md

 ## Key Insights
 - Calculated overall churn rate across all users
-- Identified plan-wise churn to find high-risk segments
+- Identified plan-wise and contract-wise churn segments
-- Tracked monthly signup trends to understand user growth
+- Found high-risk customers with short tenure on monthly plans
+- Analyzed revenue loss due to churned customers
+- Tracked senior citizen churn patterns

 ## Files
 - `churn_analysis.sql` - All SQL queries used in this analysis

 ## About
-This project was built as part of my Data Analyst portfolio to demonstrate SQL skills including aggregation, grouping, subqueries, and date functions.
+This project was built as part of my Data Analyst portfolio to demonstrate SQL skills including aggregation, grouping, subqueries, CASE statements, and date functions.